helloYwen123/CV_GroupProject_TUM/ReadMe.md

 ## Pipeline

-Input: (images set, camera parameters)
+- Input: (images set, camera parameters)

-Process:

-Loop for selecting two pictures with the most feature matching points.
+- Loop for selecting two pictures with the most feature matching points.

-Calculate the track (Tracks).
+- Calculate the track (Tracks).

-Calculate the connection graph G.
+- Calculate the connection graph G.

-Select the edge e in the connection graph G.
+- Select the edge e in the connection graph G.

-Robustly estimate the intrinsic matrix E.
+- Robustly estimate the intrinsic matrix E.

-Decompose E to obtain the pose (R, t).
+- Decompose E to obtain the pose (R, t).

-Triangulate the points in the intersection of the track and the edge, initialize.
+- Triangulate the points in the intersection of the track and the edge, initialize.

-For other edges (use PnP to get external parameters).
+- For other edges (use PnP to get external parameters).

-Triangulate new edges.
+- Triangulate new edges.

-Execute bundle adjustment.
+- Execute bundle adjustment.

-Loop until all images are reconstructed.
+- Loop until all images are reconstructed.

 ## Toolbox Functions

-In Reconstruction
+## In Reconstruction

-rgb2gray: Convert RGB images to grayscale images.
+`rgb2gray`: Convert RGB images to grayscale images.

-detectSIFTFeatures: Use SIFT feature detector to extract feature points.
+### 1. DetectSIFTFeatures: Use SIFT feature detector to extract feature points.

-Input: image, specified as an M-by-N matrix.
+`Input`: image, specified as an M-by-N matrix.

-Output: SIFTPoints object.
+`Output`: SIFTPoints object.

-Arguments: Contrast threshold, Edge threshold, Number of layers in each octave.
+`Arguments`: Contrast threshold, Edge threshold, Number of layers in each octave.

-extractFeatures: Extracted feature vectors, also known as descriptors, and their corresponding locations from a binary or intensity image.
+### 2. ExtractFeatures: Extracted feature vectors, also known as descriptors, and their corresponding locations from a binary or intensity image.

-matchFeatures: Returns indices of the matching features in the two input feature sets.
+### 3. MatchFeatures: Returns indices of the matching features in the two input feature sets.

-Input: two binaryFeatures objects, an M1-by-N matrix, or as one of the point feature objects.
+`Input`: two binaryFeatures objects, an M1-by-N matrix, or as one of the point feature objects.

-Output: Indices of corresponding features between the two input feature sets.
+`Output`: Indices of corresponding features between the two input feature sets.

-addConnection, addView: Add views to view set and add connection between views in view set.
+`addConnection, addView`: Add views to view set and add connection between views in view set.

-adaptConnection, adaptView: Update view in view set and update connection between views in view set.
+`adaptConnection, adaptView`: Update view in view set and update connection between views in view set.

-findTracks: Find matched points across multiple views.
+### 4. FindTracks: Find matched points across multiple views.

-Input: Image view set, specified as an imageviewset object, View identifiers.
+`Input`: Image view set, specified as an imageviewset object, View identifiers.

-Output: Point tracks across multiple views.
+`Output`: Point tracks across multiple views.

-Argument: Minimum length of the tracks, specified as a positive integer equal to or greater than 2.
+`Argument`: Minimum length of the tracks, specified as a positive integer equal to or greater than 2.

-triangulateMultiview: Triangulation algorithm to compute the 3-D locations of world points.
+### 5. TriangulateMultiview: Triangulation algorithm to compute the 3-D locations of world points.

-Input: Matched points across multiple images, specified as an N-element array of pointTrack objects.
+`Input`: Matched points across multiple images, specified as an N-element array of pointTrack objects.

-Output: 3-D world points.
+`Output`: 3-D world points.

-estimateEssentialMatrix: Estimate essential matrix from corresponding points in a pair of images.
+### 6. EstimateEssentialMatrix: Estimate essential matrix from corresponding points in a pair of images.

-estworldpose: Use PnP to estimate camera pose from 3-D to 2-D point correspondences.
+### 7. Estworldpose: Use PnP to estimate camera pose from 3-D to 2-D point correspondences.

-bundleAdjustment: Adjust collection of 3-D points and camera poses to optimize the quality of reconstructed 3D points.
+### 8. BundleAdjustment: Adjust collection of 3-D points and camera poses to optimize the quality of reconstructed 3D points.

-Point Cloud Generation and Color Matching
+### 9. Point Cloud Generation and Color Matching

-pointCloud: Object for storing 3-D point cloud.
+`pointCloud`: Object for storing 3-D point cloud.

-Input: xyz-Points Location.
+`Input`: xyz-Points Location.

-Output: Returned as a pointCloud object.
+`Output`: Returned as a pointCloud object.

-Argument: 'Color' (Point cloud color), specified as an RGB value.
+`Argument`: 'Color' (Point cloud color), specified as an RGB value.

-pcshow: Plot 3-D point cloud.
+`pcshow`: Plot 3-D point cloud.

-pcdenoise: Remove noise from 3-D point cloud.
+`pcdenoise`: Remove noise from 3-D point cloud.

 ## GUI